danew/TIL/README.md

 For example - `nmap -T5 -sP 172.20.60.0-255`

 ### Remove all `.DS_Store` files
-Got a new git repo and accidently committed all the `.DS_Store` files in your project?
+Got a new git repo?
+Did you accidently commit all the `.DS_Store` files in your project?
+Here's a simple remedy:
 `find . -name .DS_Store -print0 | xargs -0 git rm -f --ignore-unmatch && echo ".DS_Store" >> .gitignore`